 Three Day Indian Wedding Celebrations in the Midlands

-The next day we headed to the Shri Venkateswara (Balaji) Temple in Oldbury for the ceremony.
+The next day we headed to the Shri Venkateswara (Balaji) Temple in Tividale for the ceremony.
 I met with Cameron and his family and friends in the carpark, who was led by drums and dancing to the temple to meet and exchange gifts with the bride’s family – so everyone gets straight into the celebratory spirit!